Kai360-dot/PDD_HeatIntegration/README.md

 your_model_name.save_results_to_json("ENTER YOUR FILEPATH")

-To later read the saved data from the JSON files use:
+To later read the saved data from the JSON files use (if file doesn't exists -> runs with 100 integer cuts and saves results):

-# Load previous results if they exist
 your_model_name.load_results_from_json("ENTER YOUR FILEPATH")

-# Run the model with 100 integer cuts if results are not already loaded
 if not your_model_name.results:
     your_model_name.run_with_integer_cuts(max_cuts=100)
     your_model_name.save_results_to_json("ENTER YOUR FILEPATH")